 Get Serious About Catching Up on Retirement Savings

-The amount of money you can contribute to a retirement account goes up substantially for those in their 50s.
+The amount of money you can contribute to a retirement account goes up for those in their fifties.
 This is the perfect time to make up for frittering away all that money in your undisciplined youth.

 The IRS calls these “catch-up contributions,” and they can be substantial.
 Your annual contribution limit to a 401(k) is $19,500.
-Catch-up contributions allow you to add another $6,500 on top of that.
+Catch-up contributions allow you to add another $7,500 (in 2023) on top of that.
 Our advice?
 Do it.
 Especially if your current retirement savings are a bit paltry.

 Budget for Retirement